markimus-maximus/Machine-learning-with-biological-data/README.md

 Neural networks generally require consistent input size, and accordingly the length of the protein sequences had to be standardised.
 This was achieved by padding the end of sequences lower than the maximimum with zeros, a common padding approach.
 The `pad_list_with_zeros(seq_list, length=None)` function was created to achieve the zero padding.
 The arguments required are a sequence list, and an optional parameter for the length of the protein.
 If the length argument is not defined when the function is called, the function will pad all sequences up to the maximum length within the dataset.
 If the length is declared, all sequences are truncated to that length after padding has occurred.
 Returned is a padded dataset in list form.

-Once a list of padded sequences have been generated, the data were one hot encoded.
-This generates data in a form required by PyTorch, while also decreasing the possibility of weight biases if other numerical data were used to train the model.
+Once a list of padded sequences had been generated, the data were one hot encoded.
+This encoding generates data in a form required by PyTorch, while also decreasing the possibility of weight biases if other numerical data were used to train the model.
 The labels were also one hot encoded.

 Splitting data into discrete groups ahead of model training ensures that the model has not seen the data when it is later applied for validation and testing purposes.
 To split the data, the `split_dataset(sequences:list, labels, random_state:int)` function was written.
 In addition to splitting the data, this function also converts the datasets into `Tensor`, the data type required to train `PyTorch` models.